RileyDeraes/Responsive-Design/README.md

 Once you finish the minimum viable project, work on any of the following stretch goals:

-- [ ]  Test your website at several breakpoints and refactor code as needed.
+- [x]  Test your website at several breakpoints and refactor code as needed.
 A few common breakpoints are below:
-  - [ ]  iPhone: 360×640
+  - [x]  iPhone: 360×640 (500px)
-  - [ ]  Laptop: 1366×768
+  - [x]  Laptop: 1366×768 (800px)
-  - [ ]  Widescreen: 1920×1080
+  - [x]  Widescreen: 1920×1080
-- [ ] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)
+- [x] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)
 - [ ] Start over with min-width media queries to get a feel for how a mobile first approach would be like.
 I recommend making a branch of all your content in a new folder named "mobile-first" to keep it separate
 - [ ] Test your webpage's accessibility with a screen reader like [this](https://support.google.com/accessibility/answer/7031755?hl=en)